 Royal Chapel Batalha

-Absolutele show stopper of the Batalha monastery is the royal Pantheon (Claustro Real).
-Just right from the main entrance you’ll find the tombs of the Portuguese royals, Joaõ I and his wife Philippa of Lancaster.
+Absolutely show stopper of the Batalha monastery is the Royal Pantheon (Claustro Real).
+Just right from the main entrance, you’ll find the tombs of the Portuguese royals, Joaõ I and his wife Philippa of Lancaster.
 They are considered the founders of Portugal and rest with the graves of their children in this spectacular bright dome.
 Everywhere you look you’ll see Gotic arches and Manueline details.
 All entangled and flowing in seemingly symmetric patterns.

-We excited the monastery and walked outside to the unfinished chapels to the back of the Batalha church.
-The Unfinished Chapels, or Capelas Imperfeitas were built as a mausoleum with seven chapels.
+We exited the monastery and walked outside to the unfinished chapels to the back of the Batalha church.
+The Unfinished Chapels or Capelas Imperfeitas were built as a mausoleum with seven chapels.
 But they were never finished.
-Here you’ll find the exuberant design in the Manueline style, overgrowing all arches, doorways, nooks and crannies with complex designs and tangled motives.
+Here you’ll find the exuberant design in the Manueline style, overgrowing all arches, doorways, nooks, and crannies with complex designs and tangled motives.
 These delicate features look even more fragile as they are exposed to the open air above us as the chapels were never finished.

 Convert of Christ in Tomar (Convento de Cristo Tomar)

-We entered through the main gate and were immediately amazed by the different defence style of this place.
-After the religious appearance and tidy upkeep of Alcobaça and Batalha, we didn’t expect such a rugid and bold appearance in Tomar.
+We entered through the main gate and were immediately amazed by the different defense style of this place.
+After the religious appearance and tidy upkeep of Alcobaça and Batalha, we didn’t expect such a rugged and bold appearance in Tomar.